PyPSA/pypsa-eur/doc/supply_demand.rst

 2Al_2O_3 +3C → 4Al+3CO_2
 $$

-The primary route requires high-enthalpy heat (2.3 MWh/t) to produce alumina which is supplied by methane and causes process emissions of 1.5 t$_{CO_2}$/t aluminium.
+The primary route requires high-enthalpy heat (2.3 MWh/t) to produce alumina which is supplied by methane and causes process emissions of 1.5 t $_{CO_2}$/t aluminium.
 According to `Friedrichsen et al. <http://www.umweltbundesamt.de/en/publikationen/comparative-analysis-of-options-potential-for>`_, inert anodes might become commercially available by 2030 that would eliminate the process emissions, but they are not included in the model.
-Assuming all subprocesses are electrified, the primary route requires 15.4 MWh$_{el}$/t of aluminium.
+Assuming all subprocesses are electrified, the primary route requires 15.4 MWh $_{el}$/t of aluminium.

 In the secondary route, scrap aluminium is remelted.
 The energy demand for this process is only 10% of the primary route and there are no associated process emissions.
 Assuming all subprocesses are electrified, the secondary route requires 1.7 MWh/t of aluminium.
 The share of aliminum manufactured by the primary and secondary route can be selected in the `config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L297>`_]

-For the other non-ferrous metals, we assume the electrification of the entire manufactur- ing process with an average electricity demand of 3.2 MWh$_{el}$/t lead equivalent.
+For the other non-ferrous metals, we assume the electrification of the entire manufactur- ing process with an average electricity demand of 3.2 MWh $_{el}$/t lead equivalent.

 **Other Industry Subsectors**